tomacorp/PyPost/README.md

 `gr <expr>`

 Graphs and expression versus xname.
 If there is no x-axis, a list of integers starting at 0 are used instead.
+If the expression is an image, the image is displayed.
+For now it is not possible to display an image on top of an existing graph.
+Use the `set graphdev` command to create a new

 `gs`